 Partnerships in the industry are already leading to big results and bringing additive manufacturing much closer to production for several industries.
 As the technologies become more open, innovation will thrive.

-Product Brands are Optimistic About Challenges
+Product Brands are Optimistic About 3D Printing Problems and Solutions

 The good news is that 98 percent of respondents were optimistic that we'll be able to overcome challenges surrounding additive manufacturing.
 In fact, 55 percent expect these challenges to be overcome as soon as the next three years.